UltraThink is Dead. Long Live Extended Thinking.

 The Scratchpad Insight

-Google’s 2021 paper “Show Your Work: Scratchpads for Intermediate Computation” demonstrated this empirically:
+“Show Your Work: Scratchpads for Intermediate Computation” (Google, 2021) demonstrated this empirically:

 “Transformers can be trained to perform multi-step computations by asking them to emit intermediate computation steps into a ‘scratchpad’.
 On tasks ranging from long addition to program execution, scratchpads dramatically improve the ability of language models to perform multi-step computations.”